Enhancement Shaman DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Mana Spring

-This allows us to convert Stormstrike casts into Mana for healers, especially in raid situations.
-This is even more potent if you are playing a Storm build as this will often be pressing significantly more Stormstrikes.
-Since points are not very tight on our class tree, this is a great option for many situations should you have room for it.
+This allows us to convert Stormstrike Icon Stormstrike casts into Mana for healers.
+This is more potent if you are playing a Stormstrike Icon Stormstrike heavy build, but the overall value is fairly limited even in a raid setting.
+Since points are not very tight on our class tree in raids however, this is an option for some additional value.

 Flame Shock Explained